ProxeusApp/community/README.md

 Proxeus Association
 ===

-In this repository we would like to develop connections with other users and developers of Proxeus:
+Use this repository to connect with other users and developers of Proxeus:

-- See the **[User Handbook](https://github.com/ProxeusApp/community/blob/master/handbook/handbook.md#table-of-contents)** and [Developer Documentation](docs/) for a knowledge base updated with frequently asked questions and guidelines.
+- See the **User Handbook** in the [Documentation](https://doc.proxeus.com) for a knowledge base updated with frequently asked questions and guidelines.
 - Use the [Discussion Forum](https://github.com/ProxeusApp/community/discussions) here to ask questions, and share ideas for future development and use cases.
-- Use the [Core Issues](https://github.com/ProxeusApp/proxeus-core/issues) to browse & submit bug reports.
+- Use [Core Issues](https://github.com/ProxeusApp/proxeus-core/issues) or [Node Issues](https://github.com/search?q=org%3AProxeusApp+type%3Aissue+label%3Anode&type=issues) to browse & submit bug reports.
-- Please make sure to review our [Contributor's Guide](docs/contributing.md).
+- Please make sure to review our Contributor's Guide in the docs if you would like to make technical improvements in Proxeus.

 # About us